Kaltsoon/data-management-and-databases/slidev/12-database-transactions.md

 - In this case, the second statement would never be executed, meaning that the money is deposited to one account but never withdrawed from the other one
 - What we would have wanted is that either **both of the statements succeed** or **in case of a failure the database is restored to its previous state**
 - This behavior can be achieved with **database transactions**
-- A database transaction is a **unit of work** that is performed on a database
+- A database transaction is a **unit of work** that is performed on a database consisting of multiple database operations
 - All operations within the unit of work are **either completed successfully** or the **transaction is aborted at the point of failure** and all the previous operations are rolled back to their former state

 ---